 Henry Gregor Felsen Bibliography

 Henry Gregor Felsen was born in Brooklyn, New York on August 16, 1916.
 He wrote roughly 60 books, some under the pseudonym Angus Vicker.
 He died in Grand Rapids, Michigan on March 2, 1995.
-If anyone has any other biographical information, or can correct and update this bibliography, please contact me at the email address at the bottom of this page.
+For more information, please visit his daughter's site, listed below.

 Novels: